 When a friend asks to borrow money it can be difficult to refuse.
 We don't think twice about saying no or hanging up to telemarketers that want us to part with our money, however when it's someone familiar that's asking, your usual good judgement can quickly disappear.

 But if after giving the loan your trusted friend disappears just as quickly, then you've now got a dilemma.

-This scenario is unfortunately all too common with payment service Paym finding that over 12 million people in the UK admit to having fallen out with friends or family over money.
-Just under a third of these instances were from only lending up to £100.
+This scenario is unfortunately all too common, with payment service Paym finding that over 12 million people in the UK admit to having fallen out with friends or family over money.
+Just under a third of these instances were from lending money to friends of only up to £100.

 But after repeatedly asking your friend for the money back, being reasonable and understanding of their circumstances but ultimately being left out of pocket, how can you get money back from someone who borrowed it?

 Can you actually take your friend to court?